Category Archives: Hammer Horror

 Grade: B

-Oliver Reed, later famous for films like Oliver!
+Oliver Reed who was later famous for films like Oliver!
 (1968) and Women in Love (1969) made his first starring role in the low-budget Hammer Horror film, The Curse of the Werewolf (1961).
-He carries the latter third of the film simply because it takes that long for his character to appear.
+He carries the latter third of the film simply because his character doesn’t appear until then.

-The film is sectioned into parts and though only a little over one hour and thirty minutes feels quite long.
+The film is sectioned into parts and is only a little over one hour and thirty minutes long.
 The finale is the best chapter and the others, while good, move too slowly considering the brief running time.

-This is the first werewolf film to be colorized and the film was heavily censored upon release.
+This is the first werewolf film to be colorized and was heavily censored upon release.

 Hammer horror regular director Terence Fisher is at the helm so there is a soothing and secure feeling for the viewer.
 We know the quality will persevere and I adored the setting of Spain with its gothic steeples and flavorful culture.